-- Liability insurance in an amount no less than \$1,000,000 per occurrence. - Lessee acknowledges that a permit or registration from the Tahoe Regional Planning Agency (TRPA) may be required for the Authorized Improvements and failure to obtain a permit or registration from TRPA and maintain compliance with that permit or registration may result in TRPA imposing civil penalties and will constitute a breach of this lease. - Lessee shall not store any personal item or construct any improvements in the Public Trust easement, which may impair the public's right of access for navigation, fishing, and Public Trust consistent recreational uses. - Lessee agrees and acknowledges that the hazards associated with climate change may require additional maintenance or protection strategies regarding the improvements on the lease premises.
+- Liability insurance in an amount no less than \$1,000,000 per occurrence. - Lessee expressly acknowledges that a permit or registration from the Tahoe Regional Planning Agency (TRPA) may be required for the Authorized Improvements and failure to obtain a permit or registration from TRPA and maintain compliance with that permit or registration may result in TRPA imposing civil penalties and will constitute a breach of the lease. - The lease provides that signs shall be posted on each side of the pier to indicate passage and to provide continuous shoreline access to the Public Trust Easement below elevation 6228.75 feet, Lake Tahoe Datum (LTD). - Lessee shall not store any personal items or construct any improvements in the Public Trust easement which may impair the public's right of access for navigation, fishing, and Public Trust-consistent recreational uses. - Lessee agrees and acknowledges that the hazards associated with climate change may require additional maintenance or protection strategies regarding the improvements on the lease premises. - Lessee agrees the provisions of Section 3, Paragraph 8 shall also extend to the period of Lessee's unauthorized occupation of state-owned lands, from December 17, 2021 through December 4, 2023. - Within 60 days of completing the installation of authorized improvements, Lessee will provide Lessor with photographs and a set of "as-built" plans that will show where the improvements have been placed.
+Lessor shall then replace Exhibit A, Land Description, and Exhibit B, Site and Location Map, to the Lease as necessary to accurately reflect the final location of the authorized improvements.
+Once approved by the Lessor's Executive Officer or designee, and Lessee, the revised Exhibits shall replace the Exhibits incorporated in the Lease at the time of Lease execution.
+The replaced Exhibits shall be incorporated in the Lease as though fully set forth therein.